Zachary Levi: Personal life

-Levi is a sports car and motorcycle enthusiast and owns a 2009 Nissan GT-R. He is an avid gamer, having first played Super Mario Bros., and appreciates video games for their ability to provide interactive stories.
-He is a Libertarian.
+Levi is a sports car and motorcycle enthusiast, and owns a 2009 Nissan GT-R. He is an avid gamer, having first played Super Mario Bros., and appreciates video games for their ability to provide interactive stories.
+He lives near Austin, Texas.

-Levi currently lives in Bastrop, Texas, in the Austin area.

 In September 2010, Levi started his own company, The Nerd Machine.
 He participated in the Celebrity All Star Game at NBA All Star Weekend 2011, playing for the team coached by Magic Johnson.

 On June 16, 2014, Canadian actress Missy Peregrym announced that she and Levi had married in Maui, Hawaii.
 They filed for divorce in April 2015, with the separation date listed in court documents as December 3, 2014.

-On May 21, 2019, Active Minds, a mental health charity, announced that Levi would be an ambassador for the organization.
+In December 2024, Levi announced that his girlfriend Maggie Keating was expecting their child.
+Their son was born in April 2025.

 Levi has been open about his struggles with mental health and suicidal thoughts, both on social media and in his 2022 memoir Radical Love.

-In a 2022 episode of the podcast The Joe Rogan Experience, Levi described Canadian psychologist Jordan Peterson as "one of the deepest thinkers I've ever heard break down human behavior" who "has a lot of integrity".

 Religion

-Levi was raised a Christian.
-In a 2002 interview with Relevant Magazine, he said:My job on my set, I believe, is to first just love people and gain that trust with people where they know that I really do love them and care about their well-being, so that when they are running into problems, they will hopefully, at some point, come to me and ask me, 'What is your peace all about?
-What is your comfort all about?
-Where do you get your love?
-Where do you get your talents?'
-And I can turn to them and say without blinking, 'Jesus Christ.'
+Levi grew up as a Christian.
+In a 2003 interview with Relevant Magazine, he said that he gets his "peace, comfort, love and talents" from his faith in Jesus Christ.

+Throughout his career, Levi has been mistaken as Jewish.
+Early in his career, a Hollywood agent persuaded him to change his name saying, "A guy named Zach Pugh would not be going far in Hollywood," which led him to drop his last name.
+In a 2013 interview with New York Post, Levi said he has no Jewish ancestry.
+In 2016, he revealed that he had been turned down for a number of roles because casting directors mistakenly thought he was "too Jewish" for the part.
-In a 2018 interview with Michael Rosenbaum, Levi said, "I'm very spiritual, but not particularly religious."
-While avowing belief in God, he said, "[Religion] is, in my opinion, very destructive to what I believe the true heart and spirit then essence of who God is."

-In a 2021 interview with The Christian Post, he said working on the movie American Underdog bolstered his Christian faith, and in getting to work on this project, "it feels like God's fingerprints were all over it."
+In 2018, he said, "I'm very spiritual, but not particularly religious."
+While avowing belief in God, he said, "[Religion] is, in my opinion, very destructive to what I believe the true heart and spirit and essence of who God is."
+In a 2021 interview with The Christian Post, he said working on the film American Underdog bolstered his Christian faith, and in getting to work on this project, "it feels like God's fingerprints were all over it."

-Though he has no Jewish ancestry, Levi is often incorrectly perceived to be Jewish due to his stage name.
-In a 2016 interview, he claimed that he had been turned down for a number of roles because he was considered "too Jewish" for the part.